 – To tread ever gently on the earth, with respect and appreciation for nature.

 – To adopt a NO STYROFOAM | POLYSTYRENE approach to the world.
 Takeaways, doggy bags, coffee cups, if not offered in cardboard or tinfoil, say no. This is death to the ocean and its birds and creatures.

-– To encouraging others to make promises too.
+– To encourage others to make promises too.